-The Parsippany Community Center is a beautiful facility where our older residents can socialize and remain active.
+The Parsippany Community Center is a beautiful facility where our residents can socialize and remain active.
 The Center is located at 1130 Knoll Road, and is open 9am-5pm, Monday through Friday.
 There is no entrance or joining fee.
 Some of the many activities at the center include senior club meetings, low-impact exercise classes, an exercise room, ping pong, table pool, line dancing, T’ai Chi, ballroom dancing, and more.
 Participation in many of the activities is free or low cost.
 There are two public computers available, we show movies on Fridays, and Morris County’s Nutrition Project serves lunch every day (call 973-285-6870 to register for this program).
 We have a small library and places to sit and relax.
-The Center is also home to Parsippany’s Human Services Department, the Parsippany EMS Department, the Library’s Book Nook, and The Women’s Theatre.
+The Center is also home to Parsippany’s Human Services Department, the Parsippany EMS Department, and The Women’s Theatre.
 Come by for a tour or call 973-263-7351 for more information.

 Parsippany Food Pantry

 The Parsippany Food Pantry is open to Parsippany residents in need, and is located at the Parsippany Community Center.
-Clients can come to the Food Pantry weekly to receive a bag of groceries.
+Residents can come to the Food Pantry weekly to receive a bag of groceries.
 To qualify, simply fill out a brief application at the Health Department, and show proof of residency.
 Questions call 973-263-7160.

 NJ 211 helps people find solutions to personal needs by informing them of resources in their community.
 This service connects people to day-care facilities, shelters, affordable housing units, social services, employment training programs, senior services, medical insurance, and more.
 Dial 211; 24/7.

 Now called the SNAP program, food stamps are distributed through the Morris County Department of Human Services.
 To apply online for SNAP, click on this link: https://njfc.force.com/njhelps